Capsaicin Kick: Unpacking the Weight Loss Benefits of Hot Sauce

 To understand this better, it’s essential to know the different types of fat in the human body.
 White fat cells store energy, while brown fat cells burn stored fat.
 Consequently, capsaicin can turn white fat cells into fat-burning brown ones.

-Capsaicin has been proven to suppress appetite and reduce the constant feeling of hunger [1].
+Capsaicin has been proven to suppress appetite and reduce the constant feeling of hunger.1

 Best Types of Hot Sauce for Weight Loss

-If hot sauce is good for weight loss, what are the best types of hot sauce for weight loss?
+If hot sauce is beneficial for weight loss, it’s important to know which types are the best for this purpose.

 But, that doesn’t mean that all hot sauces are created equal; watch out for sauces that contain high sugar or salt in them.